WalonLi/PictureDisplayer/doc/README.md

 2. Understand how to do a animation(see PictureComponent.cpp)
 3. Finish button's animation
 4. Finish TextComponent.h/cpp
+5. Integrate Effective obj into component, and finish LinearMoveEffect animation.

 ## 15/01/15
 1. We don't have good idea with Pause/Continue feature now.